 The information provided on this page is for educational purposes only and is not intended as investment advice.
 We may receive compensation from our partners if you visit their website.
 Read our disclaimer to learn how we make money.

 It can be difficult for Australians to determine which platform’s features are best suited to their individual investment needs.
-That’s why this Cointree review will put the exchange to the test and dive into the pros and cons, fees, and security measures.
+This Cointree review will put the exchange to the test and dive into the pros and cons, fees, and security measures.

 Cointree is one of Australia’s most reputable crypto exchanges, offering an easy way for investors to access 160+ digital currencies with AUD.
 The platform is a little light on features, but this isn’t necessarily a bad thing – as what Cointree focuses on, it does well.
 However, when signing up for an account we found the verification process to be cumbersome and unreliable.